7: Student Support

 You should inform the DHSO of any situation that you consider a real or potential hazard or shortcomings in health and safety arrangements.
 The situation will be added to our risk register, the risk evaluated, and reasonably practicable measures should be put in place to eliminate or reduce the risk.

 We will make suitable arrangements for health and safety within the limits of available financial and physical resources.
-Any relevant information on health and safety will be communicated to people working in the Department.
+Any relevant information on health and safety will be communicated to people in the Department.

 Information on fire evacuation procedures, first aid and emergency contact details can be found on laminated notices in all rooms allocated to the Department.
-You should also familiarise yourself with the evacuation procedure for other buildings on campus where you have lectures and seminars.
+You should also familiarise yourself with the evacuation procedure for other buildings on campus where you have lectures and classes.

 Student Data